Madison, Connecticut

 Madison is a town in the southeastern corner of New Haven County, Connecticut, United States, occupying a central location on Connecticut's Long Island Sound shoreline.
+The town is part of the South Central Connecticut Planning Region.
 The population was 17,691 at the 2020 census.

 History

 Madison was first settled in 1641.
 Throughout the 18th century, Madison was known as East Guilford until it was incorporated as a town in 1826.
-The present name is after James Madison, 4th President of the United States.
+It is presently named after James Madison, 4th President of the United States.

 From 1935 to 1942, Madison served as the site of Camp Hadley, one of 23 Civilian Conservation Corps (CCC) camps in Connecticut.

 Geography

 According to the United States Census Bureau, the town has a total area of 36.8 square miles (95.3 km^{2}), of which 36.2 square miles (93.8 km^{2}) is land and 0.6 square miles (1.5 km^{2}), or 1.6%, is water.
 Madison is bordered by the municipalities of Clinton and Killingworth to the east, Durham to the north, Guilford to the west, and Long Island Sound to the south.